Robert Cecil, 1st Earl of Salisbury: Under Elizabeth

 It is to Cecil's credit that the Queen, largely at his urging, treated the rebels with a degree of mercy, which was unusual in that age.
 Essex himself and four of his closest allies were executed, but the great majority of his followers were spared: even Essex's denunciation of his sister Penelope, as the ringleader of the rebellion, was tactfully ignored.
-This clemency did him no good in the eyes of the public, who had loved Essex and mourned him deeply.
-Cecil, who had never been very popular, now became a much-hated figure.
-In ballads like Essex's Last Good Night, Cecil was viciously attacked.
+This clemency did Cecil, on the other hand, no good in the eyes of the public, who had loved Essex and mourned him deeply.
+Cecil, who had never been very popular, now became a much-hated figure and was viciously attacked in ballads like Essex's Last Good Night.

 The Rainbow Portrait of Elizabeth I at Hatfield House has been seen as reflecting Cecil's role as spymaster after the death of Sir Francis Walsingham, due to the eyes and ears in the pattern of the dress.

 Cecil was extensively involved in matters of state security.
 As the son of Queen Elizabeth's principal minister and a protégé of Francis Walsingham (Elizabeth's principal spymaster), he was trained by them in spy-craft as a matter of course.
 The "Rainbow Portrait" of Queen Elizabeth at Hatfield, decorated with eyes and ears, may relate to this role.

 Cecil, like his father, greatly admired the Queen, whom he famously described as being "more than a man, but less than a woman".
 Despite his careful preparations for the succession, he clearly regarded the Queen's death as a misfortune to be postponed as long as possible.
 During her last illness, when Elizabeth would sit motionless on cushions for hours on end, Cecil boldly told her that she must go to bed.
 Elizabeth roused herself one last time to snap at him: "Little man, little man, 'Must' is not a word to use to princes.
 Your father were he here durst never speak to me so"; but she added wryly "Ah, but ye know that I must die, and it makes you presumptuous".